 The COP approach will bring the opportunity of developing learning partnerships, which relate not only to technical or practical knowledge, but also a deeper mutual learning activity helping to generate new ideas and research hypotheses requiring active engagement and leadership in research and practice.
-Early buy-in is vital to success and we have started this process already by involving partnership members, but for COPs to thrive, each stage of their life-cycle must be supported (33).
+Early buy-in is vital to Kent Research Partnership Study Protocol v3.0, 19/02/2025 success and we have started this process already by involving partnership members, but for COPs to thrive, each stage of their life-cycle must be supported (33).
 Cambridge et al (33) define these stages as: inquire (identifying audience and purpose), Design (defining activities and roles to support goals), Prototype (pilot the community with key stakeholders), Launch (roll it out to a broader audience) and Grow (engage members in collaborative learning and knowledge sharing activities).
 Here we outline how we will apply these stages to our partnership and also include an additional element: evaluate.